gkkpch/voltastream0-build/README.md

 ### voltastream0-build
-Scripts to help build a Voltastream Zero image
+Scripts to help build a Voltastream Zero image.
 This build set targets developers, it uses, but is not part of the volumio Build repo.

 #### Prerequisites